Zunyu/ec601a1HW2/README.md

 # ec601a1HW2
-A simple android application that enables facebook and google login.
+The MyFirstApp is a simple helloworl app which displays helloworld on the screen. signinApp is a simple android application that enables facebook and google login.